FlyingDomotic/domoticz-ff_smsserver-plugin/README.md

 ```
 6. Restart Domoticz.
 7. Make sure that "Accept new Hardware Devices" is enabled in Domoticz settings.
-8. Go to "Hardware" page and add new item with type "FF_SmsServer with LAN interface".
+8. Go to "Hardware" page and add new item with type "FF_SmsServer with network interface".
 9. Give "smsTables.json" as configuration file name to be used (located in FF_SmsServer plugin folder).

 1. Clonez le code dans le répertoire plugins de Domoticz.